Best Fixed Deposit Malaysia 2026: Highest FD Rates (Updated Monthly)

 Is my fixed deposit protected by PIDM?

 Yes, if your bank holds a BNM banking licence.
 All commercial banks, Islamic banks, and development financial institutions that are PIDM member institutions cover fixed deposits up to RM250,000 per depositor per institution.
-This means Maybank FD, CIMB FD, Hong Leong FD, Public Bank FD — all covered.
-Agrobank and Bank Rakyat are government-linked with separate guarantee arrangements that are effectively equivalent.
+This means Maybank FD, CIMB FD, Hong Leong FD, Public Bank FD, and Bank Rakyat FD — all PIDM-covered.
+(Bank Rakyat became a PIDM member institution in 2020 following amendments to the Malaysia Deposit Insurance Corporation Act.)
+Agrobank operates under a separate Government Guarantee arrangement that is effectively equivalent for depositors.
 Note: StashAway Simple and similar money market funds are NOT FDs and are NOT PIDM-covered.
 You can verify any bank's PIDM membership at pidm.gov.my.

 What does 'new funds only' mean on FD promotions?